openjdk/jextract/doc/GUIDE.md

 Please consult the documentation of the library in question about which header file should be included.
 This is also the header file that should be passed to jextract.

-If a library has multiple main header files, they can be passed to jextract in the command line.
+If a library has multiple main header files, they can be passed to jextract on the command line.
 Also, there is special syntax to pass header files relative to C compiler include paths.
 The section on [command line option reference](#command-line-option-reference) discusses this.